Michael-Brooks/michaelbrooks.co.uk/content/posts/how-to-go-vegan.md

 This is a hard one to answer, as it depends on your location.
 Where I live (in the UK), it’s cheaper to buy beans, lentils (legumes), and canned vegetables like chopped tomatoes, peeled tomatoes, etc. Potatoes and onions are also a staple to most vegan dishes, and there’s a huge range of fruit/veg which you can add into any dish depending on what you would like to cook.
 If you went the pre-made route, then it can get quite costly, and would almost definitely be more expensive than meat.

-However, you can also make your meat alternatives, which cost less, and you have more control over the flavors.
+However, you can also make your meat alternatives, which cost less, and you have more control over the flavours.
 Take a look at making your seitan, which can use many different types of flour, herbs and spices, and oil.
 Most bread is vegan friendly (or at least in my experience), and there are a growing number of companies who are choosing to remove dairy from their foods.

 If you struggle to find what’s vegan and what isn’t, then you can either scan the list of ingredients or google search for some results.
 I am also building a website to help show people what is vegan and what isn’t.
 My website is called [isitvegan.health](https://isitvegan.health/), and it’s still very much in progress, but I’m hoping to build a database of all the products that are either vegan or not, so it’s easier to find the vegan foods.
 I will also be expanding the website to include restaurants, pubs, and businesses that are vegan friendly.